Yury Kovalchuk: Life

 His elder brother Mikhail Kovalchuk is the scientific secretary of the Council for Science and High Technologies attached to the president of the Russian Federation.

 In 2015, Yury Kovalchuk's National Media Group (NMG) and US Discovery Channel joined forces to form Media Alliance of which NMG owns 80%.
 Later that year, Kovalchuk acquired the rights to Ted Turner's Russian assets including the Russian version of CNN, Cartoon Network and Boomerang.
 The reason for the sale was based on the Russian media ownership law that limits ownership of Russian media by foreigners.
+In 2020, the world's leading streaming entertainment service Netflix partnered with the National Media Group to launch a local-language streaming service in Russia.

 In 2017, Kovalchuk purchased the century-old Novy Svet vineyard in Crimea for $26.4 million in one of the first privatization deals in the region since the annexation of the region by Russia.
 As of January 2019, Kovalchuk and Nikolai Shamalov through their ownership of Rossiya Bank have become the most important investors in Russia's development of annexed Crimea.

-In 2020, the world's leading streaming entertainment service Netflix partnered with Kovalchuk's National Media Group to launch a local-language streaming service in Russia.

-On 15 April 2021, Alexei Navalny's website stated that since 2003 Kovalchuk is the owner of Putin's residence at Valdai which is on the southern 100 ha of a peninsula between Lake Uzhin (Ужин) and Lake Valdai (озеро Валдай) in the Novgorod Oblast near Saint Petersburg and is across Lake Valdai from Valday (Валдай).
-Often, Putin's Dacha, which was built in 1980, is called Valdai, Dolgie Borody, or Stalin's Dacha, but Stalin was not alive when Valdai was built.
-Abutting north of this location is 150 ha owned by the Russian Federation and is frequented by the Federal Security Service.
+On 15 April 2021, Alexei Navalny's website stated that since 2003 Kovalchuk has owned Putin's residence at Valdai, which is on the southern 100 ha of a peninsula between Lake Uzhin and Lake Valdai in the Novgorod Oblast near Saint Petersburg and across Lake Valdai from Valday.
+Built in 1980, Putin's Dacha is often called Valdai, Dolgie Borody, or Stalin's Dacha, though Stalin was not alive when it was built.
+Abutting north of this location is 150 ha owned by the Russian Federation and used by the Federal Security Service.
 Kovalchuk leases Putin's Dacha to the Russian government for an undisclosed price.

-Kovalchuk owns shares in several of Russia’s most influential TV channels, including Channel One Russia.
+Kovalchuk owns shares in several of Russia's most influential TV channels, including Channel One Russia.
 In December 2021, Alisher Usmanov's holding company USM said it had sold its stake in Russia's leading internet group VK to state-run insurance company Sogaz, which is partly owned by Yury Kovalchuk.

 Sanctions

 Kovalchuk was one of several individuals sanctioned by the U.S. Treasury Department on 20 March 2014 in response to the annexation of Crimea by the Russian Federation.
 According to the U.S. Treasury, Kovalchuk is a close advisor to President Putin and has been referred to as one of his "cashiers".

-Kovalchuk was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.
+Kovalchuk was sanctioned by the British government in 2014 in relation to the Russo-Ukrainian War.